-Even if we succeed in receiving marketing approval for and are able to commercialize vadadustat in the U.S. and other regions, we will continue to incur substantial research and development and other expenditures to develop and market, if approved, any other product candidates as well as any costs relating to continued commercialization and post-marketing requirements for Auryxia, vadadustat and any other products or product candidates that may receive marketing approval, including those that may be in-licensed or acquired.
+Even if we succeed in receiving marketing approval for and are able to commercialize vadadustat in the United States and other regions, we will continue to incur substantial expenditures relating to continued commercialization and post-marketing requirements for Auryxia, vadadustat and any other products, including those that may be in-licensed or acquired, as well as costs relating to the research and development of any other product candidate, including those that may be in-licensed or acquired.
 Our prior losses and expected future losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.

-Our expenses could increase beyond expectations if we are required by the FDA, the EMA, or other regulatory authorities, or if we otherwise believe it is necessary, to change our manufacturing processes or assays, to amend or replace our study protocols, to repeat any of our clinical trials, to perform studies in addition to, different from or larger than those currently expected, or if there are any delays in completing our clinical trials or the development of any of our product candidates.
-Even if our product candidates are approved for commercial sale, we anticipate incurring significant costs associated with commercialization.
+Our expenses could increase beyond expectations if we are required by the U.S. Food and Drug Administration, or the FDA, the European Medicines Agency, or the EMA, or other regulatory authorities, or if we otherwise believe it is necessary, to change our manufacturing processes or assays, to amend or replace our study protocols, to repeat any of our clinical trials, to perform studies in addition to, different from or larger than those currently expected, if there are any delays in completing our clinical trials or if there are delays to or issues with obtaining marketing approval for vadadustat in the United States, the EU or other jurisdictions.
+Even if vadadustat and any other product candidate, including those that may be in-licensed or acquired, are approved for commercial sale, we anticipate incurring significant costs associated with commercialization.
 In addition, our ability to generate revenue would be negatively affected if the size of our addressable patient population is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, or the patient population for treatment is narrowed by competition, physician choice, coverage or reimbursement, or payor or treatment guidelines.
-Even though we generate product revenue from Auryxia and may generate revenues from the sale of any products or product candidates that may be approved in the future, including those that may be in-licensed or acquired, we may never generate revenue that is significant enough to become and remain profitable, and we may need to obtain additional funding to continue operations.
+Even though we generate product revenue from Auryxia and royalties from Riona and VafseoTM, in Japan and may generate revenue and royalties from the sale of any products that may be approved in the future, including those that may be in-licensed or acquired, we may never generate revenue and royalties that are significant enough to become and remain profitable, and we will need to obtain additional funding to continue operations.